elias-m-b/Cyclistic-Customer-Behavior-Analysis/README.md

 ## Files

-- `Cyclistic Customer Behavior.pdf`: This is a PowerPoint presentation documenting the data analysis process and the findings of the project.
+- `Cyclistic Customer Behavior.pdf`: This is a slide presentation documenting the data analysis process and the findings of the project.
 - `README.md`: This file provides information about the repository and the project.
 - `cyclistic_analysis.ipynb`: This is a Jupyter Notebook file containing the code and analysis for the project.